 Step #7 Identify Bottlenecks

-- Confusing Navigation refers to the user experience issue and goes with complex or confusing page structure, e.g., mobile responsiveness issues, unclear menu structure, or overly complex dropdown lists.
+- Confusing navigation: This user experience issue often stems from a complex or unclear page structure, such as mobile responsiveness problems, confusing menu layouts, or overly complicated dropdown lists.

 Step #8 Find Optimization Areas